griffindavis/CS564Project/README.md

 When creating the database, ensure that rotten_tomatoes_critic_reviews.csv is downloaded.
 It can be obtained from https://www.kaggle.com/stefanoleone992/rotten-tomatoes-movies-and-critic-reviews-dataset?select=rotten_tomatoes_critic_reviews.csv

     From there you should be able to run: sqlite3 theBigPicture.db ".read ../createDB.txt"

+## This contains the code for an Electron application acting as a repository for movies.